jalder89/raylib-macos-template-arm-cpp/README.md

 Just call the file makefile without an extension for now.

 ## 6: Add these arguments and variables to the make file
-NOTE: build recipes must be spaced using a tab character:
+IMPORTANT NOTE: build recipes (build_osx) must be spaced using a tab character, copy/pasting Markdown tends to convert tabs to spaces:

 ```
 COMPILER = clang++